 Entry‑Level Positions

-Network Administrator: Early-career professionals might also find opportunities managing an organization's local area network (LAN), wide area network (WAN), and internet systems.
-This role provides a deeper understanding of connectivity issues, network architecture, and data communication.
+Network Administrator: Early‑career professionals might also find opportunities managing an organization's local area network (LAN), wide area network (WAN), and internet systems.
+Working with equipment such as a Cisco Catalyst Switch provides a deeper understanding of connectivity issues, network architecture, and data communication.

-Systems Administrator: Responsible for the upkeep, configuration, and reliable operation of computer systems; especially multi-user computers, such as servers.
+Systems Administrator: Responsible for the upkeep, configuration, and reliable operation of computer systems---especially multi‑user computers such as servers.
+A common platform to master is Microsoft Windows Server, which offers a robust environment for managing domains, user accounts, and services.

 Mid‑Level Roles

 IT Project Manager: With some experience under your belt, moving into project management roles becomes plausible.
 IT project managers are responsible for planning, executing, and finalizing projects within timeline and budget constraints.
-They must communicate effectively across departments and often juggle multiple projects simultaneously.
+They often rely on collaboration suites like Microsoft Office 365 to coordinate tasks across departments.

 Reading more: